 Please come and visit us.
 We need your support and you will learn more about our magnificent heritage.

-We have resumed our winter schedule and the museum is now only open on Saturdays and Sundays from 12.30 to 3.30 pm.
-During the Christmas/New Year holiday period we will be open on additional days - contact us to confirm the days and times.
+We are now back on our summer schedule which means that the museum is open every day, except Tuesday, from 1.30 to 4.30 pm.
 We also now operate the refurbished Clock Tower in the High Street and it is open on the same days and times as the museum.
 However, we do cater for group visits outside these times; if you would like to organise a special visit please the committee via the 'Contact Us' page.

 Anyone interested in volunteering at the museum should also contact the committee via the 'Contact Us' page.